wombleton/gitlaw-nz/acts/S/Sale of Liquor Act 1989.md

 ##### 144 Appeal in respect of additional points of law

-*   (1) Where any party to an appeal under [section 139][159] other than the appellant wishes to contend at the hearing of the appeal that the determination appealed from is erroneous in point of law other than those set out in the notice of appeal, that party shall, within 20 working days after the date of the service on that party of a copy of the notice of appeal, lodge a notice to that effect with the Registrar of the High Court.
+*   (1) Where any party to an appeal under [section 139][159] other than the appellant wishes to contend at the hearing of the appeal that the determination appealed from is erroneous in point of law other than those set out in the notice of appeal, that party shall, within 20 working days after the date of the service on that party of a copy of the notice of appeal, lodge a notice to that effect with the Registrar of the High Court .

     (2) The provisions of [section 139][159], subsections (2) to (4) of [section 140][160], and [sections 142][162], [143][163], [145][165], and [146][166] shall apply, with such modifications as may be necessary, to any notice lodged under this section as if it were a notice of appeal.